unamaria/ih-selection/README.md

 Command line game in Node that quizzes on world capitals.

+## Game of rooms

+Command line game in Node to move around rooms and interact with objects.

 ## Terminal keynote

 Ruby program to present a file's content as slides in the terminal.